muratk5n/thirdwave/en/README.md

 ---

-What happens to the global price of crude?
+What happens to the global price of crude they ask.
 Who cares?
-There is a US price, an EU price, so on..
+There would b a US price, an EU price, so on..

 ---